triole/keycloak-shell-scripts/readme.md

 # Run scripts

 The scripts are located inside the `sh` folder.
 If you have multiple configuration files inside `configs` you can use a positional argument to make use of the correct toml file.
-The first file that contains the given substring is used.
+The first file name that contains the given substring is used.

 ```shell
 # display help